 USSR’s Rapid Industrialisation

-At this stage, although they had started along the path of industrialisation in the late 1800’s, Russia/USSR was still trailing behind Europe who had already totally nailed the Industrial Revolution, and Russia was all freaked out after World War I. So Butt Nugget and his cronies drove the region into a rapid period of industrialisation which was ultimately why they had the victories they did in World War II, and was a defining factor in their postwar dominance of Eastern Europe.
+At this stage, although they had started along the path of industrialisation in the late 1800’s, Russia/USSR was still trailing behind Europe who had already totally nailed the Industrial Revolution, and Russia was all freaked out after World War I. So Stalin and his cronies drove the region into a rapid period of industrialisation which was ultimately why they had the victories they did in World War II, and was a defining factor in their postwar dominance of Eastern Europe.
 But there were unthinkable consequences.

 It’s at this part of this tragic tale of woe that it starts to get really personal for me.
 See, my background is half Ukrainian, and if there was ever a country that seems to just get totally fucked all the time, it’s the Ukraine.
 And most of the time it’s Russia’s fault.
 Because of this rapid industrialisation, a lot of the peasants who used to farm the land and, ya know, make all the fucking food for everyone who lived in the USSR, moved into the cities to work in factories and the like.
 And this is where one of Butt Nugget’s greatest fuck-ups happened – they didn’t realise that by forcing this industrial revolution into overdrive the whole fucking region would run out of food.

 Russia, even though it was technically just a region in the collective USSR, was clearly the only place that Stalin actually gave a shit about, so when Russia ran out of food, they just knicked it from Ukraine, Poland, etc.